markushaug/homify/README.md

 ```

 ## HTTP-API
-Homify provides an http-api to acces your things.
+Homify provides a http-api to acces your things.
 You can use the following HTTP-GET Request to access your things:

 - ```https://<server_ip>/thing/<thing_name>/<channel>```